Bank of Montreal Can Increases Position in Darden Restaurants, Inc. (NYSE:DRI)

-Bank of Montreal Can increased its stake in shares of Darden Restaurants, Inc. (NYSE:DRI) by 132.7% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 209,944 shares of the restaurant operator’s stock after buying an additional 119,714 shares during the quarter.
-Bank of Montreal Can owned about 0.16% of Darden Restaurants worth $30,268,000 as of its most recent SEC filing.
+Bank of Montreal Can boosted its holdings in shares of Darden Restaurants, Inc. (NYSE:DRI) by 132.7% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 209,944 shares of the restaurant operator’s stock after purchasing an additional 119,714 shares during the period.
+Bank of Montreal Can owned about 0.16% of Darden Restaurants worth $30,268,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors and hedge funds also recently made changes to their positions in the company.
-Berman Capital Advisors LLC grew its holdings in shares of Darden Restaurants by 20.0% during the second quarter.
-Berman Capital Advisors LLC now owns 487 shares of the restaurant operator’s stock valued at $71,000 after buying an additional 81 shares during the last quarter.
+A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
+Berman Capital Advisors LLC lifted its position in Darden Restaurants by 20.0% during the second quarter.
+Berman Capital Advisors LLC now owns 487 shares of the restaurant operator’s stock valued at $71,000 after purchasing an additional 81 shares during the period.
 Wedbush Securities Inc. lifted its position in Darden Restaurants by 5.0% during the second quarter.
 Wedbush Securities Inc. now owns 1,737 shares of the restaurant operator’s stock valued at $254,000 after purchasing an additional 83 shares during the period.
 O Shaughnessy Asset Management LLC lifted its position in Darden Restaurants by 65.4% during the first quarter.
 O Shaughnessy Asset Management LLC now owns 215 shares of the restaurant operator’s stock valued at $31,000 after purchasing an additional 85 shares during the period.
 Patriot Financial Group Insurance Agency LLC lifted its position in Darden Restaurants by 57.7% during the second quarter.
 Patriot Financial Group Insurance Agency LLC now owns 235 shares of the restaurant operator’s stock valued at $34,000 after purchasing an additional 86 shares during the period.
 Finally, Connable Office Inc. lifted its position in Darden Restaurants by 0.6% during the second quarter.
 Connable Office Inc. now owns 17,845 shares of the restaurant operator’s stock valued at $2,605,000 after purchasing an additional 99 shares during the period.
-87.38% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors own 87.38% of the company’s stock.

 In other news, COO Ricardo Cardenas sold 5,716 shares of the stock in a transaction that occurred on Wednesday, July 7th.
 The shares were sold at an average price of $150.01, for a total value of $857,457.16.
 Following the completion of the sale, the chief operating officer now owns 42,085 shares of the company’s stock, valued at approximately $6,313,170.85.
 The transaction was disclosed in a filing with the SEC, which is accessible through this link.
 Also, CEO Eugene I. Lee, Jr. sold 1,510 shares of the stock in a transaction that occurred on Wednesday, July 14th.
 The shares were sold at an average price of $150.02, for a total transaction of $226,530.20.
 Following the completion of the sale, the chief executive officer now directly owns 230,217 shares of the company’s stock, valued at approximately $34,537,154.34.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 148,748 shares of company stock valued at $22,481,444.
 0.95% of the stock is owned by corporate insiders.

 Darden Restaurants (NYSE:DRI) last announced its quarterly earnings data on Wednesday, September 22nd.
 The restaurant operator reported $1.76 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.65 by $0.11.
 Darden Restaurants had a net margin of 8.74% and a return on equity of 22.25%.
 The company had revenue of $2.31 billion during the quarter, compared to analysts’ expectations of $2.24 billion.
 During the same quarter in the prior year, the company earned $0.56 EPS.
 Darden Restaurants’s revenue was up 51.0% compared to the same quarter last year.
-On average, analysts expect that Darden Restaurants, Inc. will post 7.41 earnings per share for the current year.
+On average, sell-side analysts forecast that Darden Restaurants, Inc. will post 7.41 EPS for the current fiscal year.

 Darden Restaurants announced that its board has authorized a stock repurchase plan on Thursday, September 23rd that permits the company to repurchase $750.00 million in shares.
 This repurchase authorization permits the restaurant operator to reacquire up to 3.6% of its shares through open market purchases.
 Shares repurchase plans are generally an indication that the company’s board of directors believes its stock is undervalued.